hackupc/slackbot-bienebot/README.md

 - When: Time schedule of a given logistics item.
 - Where: Location of a given logistics item.

+### Meals

+> Intent: `Meals`

+Topic related to all meals.

+#### Sub-intents
+- Coffee: Coffee information.
+- Help: Tell what can you ask to the bot.
+- Schedule: Full meals schedule.
+- Snacks: Snacks information.
+- Special: Special meals for vegan/vegetarian, intolerant...
+- Where: Meals location.
+- Which: Detail information about meals.

 ### Mentor

 > Intent: `Mentor`